Tara Singh Ghaiba: Achievements

-A Religious person
+Religious life

 Tara Singh was an enthusiastic Sikh.
 He believed in converting people to the Sikh religion by love and affection.
 Tara gave liberal help to the needy new converts.
 He converted Chaudhri Gauhar Das of Kang village.
 His set examples, followed by both the villages, Kang Kalan and Kang Khurd.

 Distribution of territory

 Tara Singh distributed his territory among all his four sons.